 Presenter: Ian Masson, M.S.

-Ian Masson, M.S., LPC, is a therapist at Chrysalis Counseling Centers in Culpeper, VA.
-Ian received his certification in Child-Centered Play Therapy through NIRE and primarily works with children.
+Ian Masson, M.S., LPC, is a resident in counseling at Chrysalis Counseling Centers in Culpeper, VA.
+Ian received his certifications in Relationship Enhancement Therapy and Child-Centered Play Therapy through NIRE, and primarily works with children.
 Ian also oversees the Intensive Therapeutic Parenting Program at Chrysalis, a service that seeks to develop child-centered parenting skills through use of Dr. Louise Guerney’s Parenting: A Skills Training Manual.

 |Healing the Hurt: Supporting Children of Divorce and Their Parents Within the Child-Centered Play Therapy Process - March 28, 2020||$40|